briankohles/briankohles.github.io/_drafts/2017-06-02-Trip-ID-to-MT.md

 Then I went for a bike ride on my own after Sherri went back to the room.
 Got to do some great cross country biking in actual mountains.
 It was very scenic, and very easy going.

+{% include image name="biking-tamarack-S.jpg" caption="Biking @ Tamarack Resort" %}

 ## Day 5 - Monday
 ***Drive:*** Tamarack Resort, ID -> Taft, MT
   * Adventure: Ride the Route of the Hiawatha Trail
   * Drive: Taft, MT -> West Glacier National Park, MT

-Woke up early for the drive to Taft MT to ride the Hiawatha trail.
+Woke up early for the drive to Taft MT to ride the Route of the Hiawatha trail.

+{% include image name="biking-tamarack-S.jpg" caption="Biking @ Tamarack Resort" %}

 Spent the afternoon riding down the trail.
 It took a very long time to get there but the trail was incredibly scenic.
+If you enjoy riding rail trails or great scenery this is a must do activity if you are within a days drive of northern Idaho

 <!-- BEGIN MTB Project -->
 <iframe style="width:100%; max-width:1200px; height:410px;" frameborder="0" scrolling="no" src="https://www.mtbproject.com/widget?v=3&map=1&type=trail&id=7015166&x=-12194000&y=4663850&z=6"></iframe>